tobigun/EavesDrum/README.md

 ## Other related projects
 - [Hello Drum](https://github.com/RyoKosaka/HelloDrum-arduino-Library) by  Ryo Kosaka
   - A nice Open Source trigger module for ESP32 and Arduino with DIY drum pads (https://open-e-drums.com/)
-  - Unfortunateley the last commit is 5 years old and it did not work with my cymbals
+  - Unfortunately the last commit is 5 years old and it did not work with my cymbals
 - [Edrumulus](https://github.com/corrados/edrumulus) by Volker Fischer (corrados)
   - Another Open Source trigger module for ESP32 and Teensy with Positional sensing and Cross talk cancellation